 KwaZulu-Natal’s first experimental vines, planted at various locations in the province, failed dismally.
 Severe weather, unsuitable cultivars, and winegrowers that lacked the necessary regional viticultural knowledge, were among the reasons that attempts to establish KwaZulu-Natal vineyards were unsuccessful.

-The high-lying Midlands, an inland area with a cool-climate moderated by the Drakensburg Mountains, with temperatures that typically range below 30?C in summer and above 20?C in winter, proved the exception.
+The high-lying Midlands – an inland area with a cool climate moderated by the Drakensberg mountain range, with temperatures that typically range below 30 degrees Centrigrade in summer and above 20 degrees Centigrade in winter – proved the exception.

 Various plantings at the Bracken Hill Farm in Greytown in 2002, and at Abingdon Estate in 2004, heralded the successful start of a commercial wine industry in KwaZulu-Natal.

-The Stables wine estate was established in 2005, near Nottingham Road, but by mid-2010, the operation had faltered, leaving only KwaZulu-Natal wine farms Abingdon Estate, and Highgate as the major players.
+The Stables wine estate was established in 2005, near Nottingham Road, but by mid-2010, the operation had faltered, leaving Abingdon Estate and Highgate as the major players.

 That same year, under the wine classification scheme, the Geographic Wine Unit of KwaZulu-Natal was classified as an un-demarcated Wine of Origin region.

 In 2005, Highgate, now a registered wine estate in Lion's River, planted its maiden vines.
-In 2009, the estate released its first certified wine, an unfiltered Chardonnay, under the Lion's Head Vineyard label.
+In 2009, the estate released its first certified wine, an unfiltered chardonnay, under the Lion's Head Vineyard label.
 Plantings of Cabernet Sauvignon followed.
-To date, none of Highgate’s 4 red cultivars is certified.
+To date, none of Highgate’s four red cultivars has been certified.

-Of the two, Abingdon Estate in the foothills of the Drakensberg Mountains, in Lion's River, is proving that KwaZulu-Natal wines have what it takes to make exceptional wines in their cool-climate vineyards.
+Of the two, Abingdon Estate in the foothills of the Drakensberg Mountains, in Lion's River, is proving that KwaZulu-Natal wines have what it takes to make exceptional produce in their cool-climate vineyards.